LaQuay/marcvila.me/_posts/2020-10-26-docker-tips-and-tricks.md

 Source: [Github - LaQuay / docker-utils](https://github.com/LaQuay/docker-utils)

+The purpose of this blog post is to collect the commands that I use the most on a daily basis.
+Besides some advice and/or trick to improve the operation of Docker.

 ## Tricks

 ### .dockerignore

-Before the docker CLI sends the context to the docker daemon, it looks for a file named .dockerignore in the root directory of the context.
-If this file exists, the CLI modifies the context to exclude files and directories that match patterns in it. *(In my case the reduction is 80 - 90% of bytes)*.
+Before the docker CLI sends the context to the docker daemon, it looks for a file named `.dockerignore` in the root directory of the context.
+If this file exists, the CLI modifies the context to exclude files and directories that match patterns in it.

-### Example in Python dockerization
+### Example for Python
 ```
 _env
 .git
 ```

-### Example in React dockerization
+### Example for React
 ```
 node_modules
 deploy